-“This is the first vaccine study that shows that a T cell-based vaccine can confer protection against a systemic Zika infection,’’ she said.
+“This is the first vaccine study that shows that a T-cell-based vaccine can confer protection against a systemic Zika infection,’’ she said.

 “Our vaccine offers an advantage over other vaccines in development by eliminating the ongoing concerns in the field about enhancement of infection following exposure to dengue virus.
-This finding demonstrates for the first time that protective T cell vaccines against Zika are achievable.
+This finding demonstrates for the first time that protective T-cell vaccines against Zika are achievable.

 “Zika virus is extremely detrimental if you’re pregnant and there has been no therapy or vaccine available to date.
-If we can progress this work and immunise women who are of reproductive age and most at risk, we can stop the devastating effects of Zika infection in pregnancy and make a huge difference to the health of the global community.”
+If we can progress this work and immunize women who are of reproductive age and most at risk, we can stop the devastating effects of Zika infection in pregnancy and make a huge difference to the health of the global community.”